AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ### Install the AEM Service Credentials on a Non AEM Server {#install-the-aem-service-credentials-on-a-non-aem-server}

-The non-AEM application making calls to AEM should be able to access the AEM as a Cloud Service credentials, treating it as a secret.
+The application making calls to AEM should be able to access the AEM as a Cloud Service credentials, treating it as a secret.

 ### Generate a JWT Token and Exchange It for an Access Token {#generate-a-jwt-token-and-exchange-it-for-an-access-token}